-In the years ended December 31, 2012, 2011, and 2010, we financed our operations primarily through our cash flows from operations.
-At December 31, 2012, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$293.6 million.
-We also consider our \$183.8 million of investment securities available-for-sale to be highly-liquid instruments.
+In the years ended December 31, 2013, 2012, 2011 we financed our operations primarily through our cash flows from operations.
+At December 31, 2013, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$423.5 million.
+We also consider our \$198.7 million of investment securities available-for-sale to be highly-liquid instruments.

-We use trend and variance analyses as well as our detailed budgets and forecasts to project future cash needs, making adjustments to the projections when needed.
-We believe that our current unrestricted cash and cash equivalents and cash flows from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next twelve months.
+We use trend and variance analysis as well as our detailed budgets and forecasts to project future cash needs, making adjustments to the projections when needed.
+We believe that our current unrestricted cash and cash equivalents and cash flows from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next year.
 Thereafter, we may need to raise additional funds through public or private financings or borrowings.
 Any additional financing we require may not be available on terms that are favorable to us, or at all.
-If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A and Class B common stock and our Series A convertible junior participating non-cumulative perpetual preferred stock.
+If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A common stock and our Series A convertible junior participating non-cumulative perpetual preferred stock.
 No assurance can be given that additional financing will be available or that, if available, such financing can be obtained on terms favorable to our stockholders and us.